22388o/awesome-rgb-protocol/README.md

 - Multisig complex with Miniscript and more
 - Scale Layer 1 with Prime
 - Compatible with sidechains
-- Lightning Service Provier for RGB Assets
+- Lightning Service Provider for RGB Assets

 ## Status software